Skip to main content

 Athletics Grant-in-Aid

-A full grant-in-aid is financial aid that consists of tuition and fees, room and board, and required course-related books.
+A full grant-in-aid is financial aid that consists of tuition and fees, living expenses, books and other expenses related to attendance at the institution up to the cost of attendance

 Reduction/Cancellation of Institutional Financial Aid

-• fraudulently misrepresents any information on an application for admission, letter of intent or financial aid agreement; or
+• Fraudulently misrepresents any information on an application, letter of intent or financial aid agreement;

-• engages in serious misconduct warranting substantial disciplinary penalty; or
+• Engages in serious misconduct warranting substantial disciplinary penalty, as determined by the institution’s regular student disciplinary authority;

-• voluntarily quits the sport for personal reasons.
-In this case, the student-athlete’s financial aid may not be awarded to another student-athlete during the term in which the aid was reduced or canceled.
+• Voluntarily (on the recipient’s own initiative) withdraws from a sport at any time for personal reasons; however, the recipient’s financial aid may not be awarded to another student-athlete in the academic term in which the aid is reduced or canceled;

-Institutional financial aid based in any degree on athletics ability MAY NOT be reduced, canceled or increased during the period of the award:
+Institutional financial aid based in any degree on athletics ability MAY NOT be reduced or canceled during the period of its award:

-• based upon a student-athlete’s ability, performance or contribution to a team’s success; or
+• On the basis of a student-athlete’s athletics ability, performance or contribution to a team’s success;

 Renewal/Nonrenewal of Institutional Financial Aid